 gtid_mode: Controls whether GTID based logging is enabled and what type of transactions logs can contain.

-gtid_next: Specifies GTID for next statement to execute; see documentation for details.
+gtid_next: Specifies GTID for subsequent transaction or transactions; see documentation for details.

 gtid_owned: Set of GTIDs owned by this client (session), or by all clients, together with thread ID of owner (global).
 Read-only.